tschinz/tschinz.github.io/docs/coding/rust/concepts.md

 Borrowing has some rules in Rust:

-- You can have either one mutable reference or any number of immutable references to a particular piece of data in a particular scope, but not both at the same time.
+- You can have either *one mutable reference* or *any number of immutable references* to a particular piece of data in a particular scope, but not both at the same time.
-- References must always be valid.
+- References must *salways be valid*.
 - You can't modify the data that is being borrowed through an immutable reference.
 - You can modify the data that is being borrowed through a mutable reference, but you can't have any other references to the data in the same scope.